 “Moonspinners.
 Sometimes, when you’re deep in the countryside, you meet three girls in the dusk, spinning.
 They each have a spindle, and on to these they are spinning their wool, milk-white, like the moonlight.
 Only when all the wool is washed and wound again into a white ball in the sky, can the moonspinners start their work once more, to make the night safe for all."

+We meet monthly on the 3rd Sunday from 10:00 am to 2:00 pm (location TBD) for spinning joy and comradeship.
+Discussions include spinning techniques, fibers, wheels and preparation.
 This group is for for novice to experienced handspinners.
-We meet monthly on the 2nd weekend for spinning joy and comradeship.
-Discussions include spinning techniques, fibers, wheels and prep.

 Susie Meach & Maryann Eckhout